lbentkowski/Getting-and-cleaning-data/README.md

 So here is short description in 6 steps of my script that is in run_analysis.R:

 A. Downloading data for the project.
 All data are in zip file so unzip in R is used.

 1. In first step I'm reading all necessary data using "read.table".
 There are train and test data sets which are merged using "rbind" - train and test data has the same length of 536 variables.
-Note: in this step first requirement is fulfilled - training and test sets are now one data frame.

 2. In second step I'm creating a data frame that contains only columns with mean and standard deviation for each measurment using "grep".
 Note: in this step second requirement is fulfilled.

 3. In third step to the existing data frame the column with activity names is added using "merge".

 4. In fourth step to appropriately label data frame with descriptive variable names gsub function is used to clean column names to make them easier to read.

 5. Finally, thanks to dplyr I'm creating a independent and tidy data set with the average of each variable for each activity and each subject.
 And that's it.

 For more details please check run_analysis which is quite nicely described R code.